ikejay/ikejay/README.md

 ### Hi there 👋, I am Isaac Annan aka IkeJay

-## I am a Developer, Music Lover, Musician and a Maths Teacher.
+## I am a Developer, Music Lover, Musician and Data Science Enthusiast.

 <!--
 **ikejay/ikejay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.